gnois/losty/README.md

 If the response body is large, or may not be available all at once, we can return a function from the handler, and Losty will call the function as a coroutine and resume it until it is done.
 That function would use `coroutine.yield()` to return the response when it becomes available.

-Other frameworks normally use a context table that is extended with keys and passed across handlers, but Losty passes them as cumulative function arguments.
+Other frameworks normally use a context table that is extended with keys and passed across handlers, but Losty passes them as cumulative function arguments, thanks to Lua variable argument and multiple return values.
 Here are some considerations for Losty's design.

 * Arguments are easily visible.
 * Arguments (un)packing is slower, but may not be significant if there are only a handful of handlers.